OpenLightingProject/website/download_and_install/compiling_from_source.md

 run `git clone https://github.com/OpenLightingProject/ola.git`.

 OLA uses `MAJOR.MINOR.PATCH` branches.
 The latest development happens on the `master` branch.
 Features and fixes under testing are in the minor branch (i.e. `0.x`).
-Release candidates are on the patch branch (i.e. `0.10.x`).
+Releases are on the patch branch (i.e. `0.10.x`).
 Checkout your preferred level of stability with `git checkout <branch>` or a final release with `git checkout tags/<release>`.
-If you're a developer, always work against the `master` branch.
+If you're a developer, work against the `master` branch for new features, or the relevant minor branch for bug fixes.
 See `README.developer` for more developer advice.

 Dependencies
 ============